 Barrett may be best known for his sideman work (everyone from Chuck Berry to Jerry Jeff Walker to Buddy & Jim), but he’s amused by the notion that the CD represents some sort of debut as a front man. “…yeah, that’s…interesting, since I’ve been writing, recording, and performing my own songs for…well, really, since I was a teen”.

-Patterson intends to spend the bulk of 2018 touring behind the record.
-“It’s really about the songs; these songs show up, and I feel obliged to give them a chance to find an audience.
+About touring behind the record, Patterson says, “It’s really about the songs; these songs show up, and I feel obliged to give them a chance to find an audience.
 So it’s sort of like, ‘The Songs of Patterson Barrett on Tour (accompanied by Patterson Barrett)’ If I don’t sing ‘em, who else will?”